fergbrain/countdown-timer/readme.txt

 == Changelog ==

 = 3.0 =
-Release date: 6/??/2012
+Release date: 6/15/2012

- * Rewrote plugin as a class, this should provide better code readability for users who wish to contribute
+ * Complete code rewrite.
+Should provide better code readability for users who wish to contribute (yes, that's you if you're reading this)
+ * Future dates respect future saving time events!
+ * Removed ability to use comments tag to insert countdown timer into post,  you should use shortcode
- * On-hover date localization is now completed.
-Thanks to [pwesolek] for the patch.
+ * On-hover date localization is now completed and will show the correct time/zone.
+Thanks to [pwesolek] for the patch
  * date_default_timezone_set will no longer throw an error if the timezone string is not set
+ * Remove the display of the GMT offset in the date box.
+All data should be displayed in blog time.
- * JS now passed as JSON
+ * JS now passed as JSON, and JS is loaded with the footer
+ * Use JQuery to update
+ * Updated language files, reduced to 69 strings now
- * Updated language files
+ * Fixed Czech language files with correct plurals with thanks to [Prause] for the patch
  * Updated readme instructions for installation and usage
  * Added banner graphic for WordPress directory